 Products, products, products.
 Blonde or not it’s super important to use quality products on your hair.
 Mashal encouraged me to use a mix of products when drying/styling.
 I always use a leave-in conditioner to make my hair easier to comb through when it’s wet.
 It’s also important to apply a good heat protector before drying and styling.
 Finally, I finish off my styled hair with some oil on the ends and dry shampoo on the roots.
 Mashal recommends this product cocktail as a preventative measure to keep your scalp dry/clean and to freshen up the ends to help them from drying out/breaking.
 In addition to these products you’ll want to make sure you’re using a quality shampoo and conditioner.
 I use a purple shampoo a few times a week to keep my color fresh and avoid that brassy gold tone we all dread.

-Shop my favorite products
+All my favorite products linked on LIKEtoKNOW.it

 If you’re gonna go blonde, go see Mashal.